RT not a propaganda station, says Salmond

 Alison Rowat: Leaving Russian channel only good news for Salmond

+The broadcasting regulator Ofcom said earlier this week that it would consider whether RT was a “fit and proper” licensee, but later appeared to backed away from taking action.

+Addressing the issue, Mr Salmond said he could “say what I like about any issue” on his show, and so could his guests, and not one of them had been silenced.

-Mr Salmond said that his show is independently produced, and added: “I hold no brief from the Kremlin, nor am I required to have.
-No-one has tried to influence the contents of this show in any way, shape or form whatsoever.”
+He said: “I hold no brief for the Kremlin, nor am I required to have.
+No one has tried to influence the content of this show in any way, shape or form whatsoever.

+“By definition, RT has not been a propaganda station because it’s regulated under a UK licence by Ofcom.

+“Yes, it’s had breaches of the Ofcom code, but so have Sky, ITV and the BBC.”

-Commenting on the incident, he said: “The chemical poisoning in Salisbury was a heinous crime and should be universally condemned.”
+He said the poisoning in Salisbury was a “heinous crime” and should be condemned by all.

-Mrs May announced sanctions in the House of Commons on Wednesday in the wake of the attack on ex-spy Sergei Skripal and his daughter Yulia, including the expulsion of 23 Russian diplomats.

-Mr Salmond said that while the UK Government is totally convinced that the Russian state is involved and is therefore entitled to take a range of additional measures, diplomatic and economic, it is “much more effective” to operate with friends and allies.

 Alison Rowat: Leaving Russian channel only good news for Salmond

-Mr Salmond said: “To succeed, the evidence has to be overwhelming and the case cast iron – as the leader of the Opposition correctly pointed out to the PM.
-He didn’t get much support for making that point in the House of Commons but that doesn’t make him wrong.

-“Pursuing the case internationally is essential and you’re unlikely to succeed at the Organisation for the Prohibition of Chemical Weapons or at the United Nations without the production of such conclusive evidence.
+But he also said it was essential to follow the evidence and build a “cast iron” case, as UK Labour leader Jeremy Corbyn had pointed out in the House of Commons.

-“When the UK Government produces their evidence then the Russian government will have no alternative but to answer.”
+“When the UK government produces their evidence, the Russian government will have no alternative but to answer,” he said.

-Former Liberal Democrat leader Sir Menzies Campbell called for Mr Salmond to consider if he should continue to broadcast on the Russian state-owned TV channel.

-Speaking on BBC Radio Scotland’s Good Morning Scotland programme, he said: “I think Mr Salmond really ought to reconsider his position.
+Mr Salmond then defended his employer’s right to keep broadcasting in the UK.

+“Between Monday and yesterday, the Prime Minister sensibly drew back from that proposal.

 Alison Rowat: Leaving Russian channel only good news for Salmond